 My flight to Vancouver, inside the Air Canada plane cabin, looked like this:

 Everybody had their mask on, nobody – nobody – talked to each other.
 People rarely even looked at each other.
 That was depressing, too.
 People just don’t talk to each other anymore.
 That trend started before the masks, because of cellphones, but it’s gotten worse.
 I was actually trying to be chatty with people, which is not my normal self.
 But I didn’t get very far.

 Touchdown in Edmonton and on to the Airbnb.
+My pal picked me up with a trunk full of groceries.
+Walking through the door to the Airbnb?
 Here’s what it looks like:

 That bed has a nice, firm mattress, which is what I need as a guy with a horrible back.

 That leads me to this: The last few weeks I’ve really been working hard at Pilates, on the Reformer, to help the back.
 Joe Sakic is the one who actually got me to try it.
 Don’t forget, Joe’s career was cut short prematurely over a back injury.

 My doctor said it’s either that or a fusion surgery that will have only a 60-70% chance of working.
 For the last few months, I’ve been taking prednisone to ease the pain in the back and hamstrings.
 The Pilates was helping me get off the steroids.
 Now, though, I’m cooped up for two weeks.
 If I’m caught out of this Airbnb – if the Canadian authorities find out I went out, for any reason other than a medical emergency, I risk a six-month jail sentence and/or a $750,000 fine.
 Canada isn’t $$%%$@%$-ing around with this virus.

 So, yeah, I’m probably going to start getting out of shape again.
 I mean, I can do situps and pushups, but that’s about it.

 Here are some other rooms in the Airbnb: